osxmidi/LinVst/README.md

 Some windows vst's use D3D, and Wine uses Linux OpenGL to implement D3D, so a capable Linux OpenGL driver/setup might be required for some windows vst's.

+Disabling d2d1 in the Libraries section of winecfg might help with some windows vst's.

 Some D3D dll overrides might be needed for some windows vst's.

 D3D/OpenGL Wine config advice can be found at gaming forums and other forums.